Corsica: Back to Ajaccio

 Overall it was a fairly relaxing end to a great walking holiday.
 Some of the hikes had pushed my abilities but, ultimately, that’s a good thing.
 Even at the time where I was totally exhausted, the magnificent sights of the country never let me down.
 The food and hospitality were a bonus, and I loved the fact that Corsica is not just an extension of France.
 Despite the links, it truly has its own identity.
 It’s surprises like this keep me travelling.

-One thought on “Corsica: Back to Ajaccio”
+One response to “Corsica: Back to Ajaccio”

 1. Your blog is almost as good as being there Stephen.
 The photos are lovely and quite descriptive.
 Bravo for your walk and the info re: yet another place I’ll never get to….